calalumajr/alx-low_level_programming/README.md

-This readme is for alx-low_level_programming from Alx SWE
+This readme is for alx-low level programming from Alx SWE, calvin edited